top of page

 What to do if you get a disappointing mark or fail a law assessment

-In other words, I needed to work on my skills at studying law - not my intelligence.
+In other words, I needed to work on my skills at studying law—not my intelligence.
 Very few students fail a law assessment because they are not suited to studying at law school.
-Almost all of us fail because there is some skill or technique involved in studying, learning the law or answering problem questions that we haven't yet mastered.
+Almost all of us fail because there is some skill or technique involved in studying, learning the law, or answering problem questions that we haven't yet mastered.

-The key to dealing with this situation - indeed the only thing that will make a difference - is to get the right feedback on where you have gone wrong, and how to improve your technique for writing law answers.
-No amount of negative thinking, procrastinating or complaining to your friends about your mark will help you do better next time.
+The key to dealing with this situation—indeed the only thing that will make a difference—is to get the right feedback on where you have gone wrong and how to improve your technique for writing law answers.
+No amount of negative thinking, procrastinating, or complaining to your friends about your mark will help you do better next time.

 Unless it is clear to you exactly what you did wrong (and how to improve), the first thing to do is to make a time to talk to your lecturer or tutor and get more feedback.
-While the reason for your low mark may be obvious (for example you didn’t complete all the questions in an exam), the written feedback on your paper is unlikely to contain the detail you need to really understand what to do differently next time.
+While the reason for your low mark may be obvious (for example, you didn’t complete all the questions in an exam), the written feedback on your paper is unlikely to contain the detail you need to really understand what to do differently next time.

 Generally speaking, lecturers are happy to meet with students to discuss a poor mark or fail.
-If your poor performance was due to something beyond your control (such as illness, the death or illness of a family member, an accident, trauma or other significant event) that affected your ability to study or complete your assessment, you may be eligible for supplementary assessment or a review of your mark.
-Don't delay in discussing this with your lecturer or student advisor however as there are usually strict time limits on when you can lodge such an application.
+If your poor performance was due to something beyond your control (such as illness, the death or illness of a family member, an accident, trauma, or another significant event) that affected your ability to study or complete your assessment, you may be eligible for supplementary assessment or a review of your mark.

-1,171 views
+1,689 views

 bottom of page